nomicflux/servant-opaleye-blog/README.md

 ### Datatype

 To start, take the *User* information which Stack graciously provided in Lib.hs, and move it to it's own file.
-We'll rename some things, since they will now be just part of the API rather than the entire thing.  `API` becomes `UserAPI`, `server` is copied as `userServer`.
+We'll rename some things:  `API` becomes `UserAPI`, `server` becomes `userServer`.

 To keep things simple, we will have just two fields for our *User*: an email (which will double as a unique identifier) and a password.
 We've already set up the *Email* type alias in the App.hs file; we'll want to refer to *Email*s from the *BlogPost* API file as well, but we don't necessarily want *BlogPost*s to be dependent on our implementation of *User* beyond this one detail.
 We end up with this: